ZupIT/beagle-docs/content/pt/resources/dsl-operations/logic-operator.md

     "_beagleComponent_" : "beagle:container",
     "children" : [ {
       "_beagleComponent_" : "beagle:text",
-      "text" : "The text in green bellow will show if the result of `TRUE OR FALSE" }, {
+      "text" : "The text in green below will show if the result of `TRUE OR FALSE" }, {
       "_beagleComponent_" : "beagle:text",
       "text" : "@{condition(or(true, false), 'true', 'false')}",